alexa-samples/skill-sample-nodejs-cloudformation-guide/xx_DeployWithoutAskCli/README.md

 This template also features how to use **Cfn Metadata** to provide a structured, well-annotated Cfn console experience.

+## Prerequisites

+Just as with the ASK CLI projects, you (i.e. your AWS CLI user) need to have permissions for all the services you want to provision in this project - In this case Lambda,  CloudWatch and IAM, and optionally DynamoDB.
+You can probably get by with fewer permissions, but a convenient selection of managed IAM policies are:
+- AmazonDynamoDBFullAccess
+- AWSLambda_FullAccess
+- CloudWatchFullAccess
+- IAMFullAccess

 ## Cfn's `Alexa::ASK::Skill` resource

 Cfn provides [an `Alexa::ASK::Skill` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ask-skill.html) to set up an Alexa skill in the designated vendor account: